-1228.1 The Jury is set up as follows:

-- the Technical Delegate

-- the Referee

-- the Chief of Race

-- The course setter is designated by the Jury of the competition (if he is not chosen by the FIS).
-Before setting the parallel course, he must conduct an inspection and study of the course in the presence of the Jury and those responsible for the course.
+- 1228.1 The Jury is established according to art 601.4 - The Course Setter is appointed by the Jury of the competition (if not chosen by the FIS).
+Before setting the parallel course, he must conduct an inspection and study the competition course in the presence of the Jury.